Introduction to MySQL add user

 sudo mysql -u root -p

-That results in the following output once the password of sudo and set against root is entered.
+Entering the password “sudo” and setting it for the “root” user produces the following output.
 Using sudo is optional.
 It depends upon the permissions assigned.
 Most of the time, you can log in using just mysql -u root -p statement.

 Output:

-To retrieve the list of all the users and their names that exist on your MySQL database, we can make the use of the following query statement.
+To retrieve the list of all the users and their names on your MySQL database, we can use the following query statement.

 Code: